Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Experiments

 \textbf{Vanilla QR}.
 In vanilla quantile regression, we use a network having 3 hidden layers with sizes $[8,16,4]\times d$, which outputs the 99 conditional quantiles directly.
 ReLU is applied on hidden layers and linear on output layer.
 The quantile loss in Equation (\ref{eqn:loss_L}) is used to train the network.

 \textbf{QRW}.
-We implement a new method.
-In this quantile regression with weights (QRW), we use the same network as in Vanilla QR.
+In this new method called quantile regression with weights (QRW), we use the same network as in Vanilla QR.
 The only difference is that the weighted quantile loss in Equation (\ref{eqn:loss_EMQW}) is used instead of the un-weighted version in Equation (\ref{eqn:loss_L}).
 Similarly, this will give more emphasis on the tail sides than Vanilla QR does.

 \textbf{SQR}.
-In simultaneous quantile regression, we use the hidden layer sizes $[8,16,4]\times d$ for the network.
+In simultaneous quantile regression \cite{tagasovska2019single}, we use the hidden layer sizes $[8,16,4]\times d$ for the network.
 ReLU is applied on hidden layers and linear on output layer.
 The quantile loss of a random $\tau$ of every data point is used to update the network parameters at each descent step.
-After training, the quantiles at any probability levels can be obtained.
+After training, the quantiles of any levels can be predicted.

 \textbf{Interval Score}.
 In Interval Score method, we use the hidden layer sizes $[8,16,4]\times d$ for the network too.
 It outputs the 99 conditional quantiles directly as well.
 The only difference to Vanilla QR is that now the interval score in Equation (\ref{eqn:interval_score}) is adopted to train the network.